-Ian Brown is a leading specialist on Internet regulation, particularly relating to information security and privacy, digital elements of the election lifecycle, and pro-competition mechanisms such as interoperability.
-His clients since 1999 include the Open Society Foundations, Global Network Initiative, Vodafone, BSkyB, UK and US governments, German Bundestag, European Commission and Parliament, Council of Europe, OECD, Commonwealth, and the United Nations.
+Ian Brown is a leading specialist on Internet regulation, particularly relating to information security and privacy, digital elements of the election cycle, and pro-competition mechanisms such as interoperability.
+His clients since 1999 include the Open Society Foundations, Global Network Initiative, Vodafone, UK and US governments, German Bundestag, European Commission and Parliament, Council of Europe, OECD, Commonwealth, and the United Nations.
 He has acted as an expert witness in UK and European criminal, intellectual property and surveillance/human rights cases, including Cartier v BSkyB (EWHC) and Big Brother Watch v UK (ECtHR).

 Dr. Brown is visiting CyberBRICS professor at Fundação Getulio Vargas (FGV) Law School in Rio de Janeiro, and an ACM Distinguished Scientist.
 He was previously Principal Scientific Officer at the UK government’s Department for Digital, Culture, Media and Sport; Professor of Information Security and Privacy at the University of Oxford’s Internet Institute; and a Knowledge Exchange Fellow with the Commonwealth Secretariat and UK National Crime Agency.
 His books include Cybersecurity for Elections (2020, Commonwealth Secretariat, with Marsden/Lee/Veale), Regulating Code (2013, MIT Press, with Marsden), and Research Handbook on Governance of the Internet (ed., 2013, Edward Elgar).